GaragePolitburo/FormSI060719/README.md

 `marketForSaleInfoByIndex(uint256 tokenId)`

 Shows the "For Sale" status of a specific token (identified by the ERC721 index `tokenId`).
-The structure `marketForSaleInfoByIndex(tokenId)` contains a boolean indicating whether or not the token is for sale (`isForSale`), the ERC721 index of the token (`tokenId`), the current owner and seller of the token (`seller`), the pirce of the token (`minValue`) in Wei, and the address of the recipient (`onlySellTo`).
+The structure `marketForSaleInfoByIndex(tokenId)` contains a boolean indicating whether or not the token is for sale (`isForSale`), the ERC721 index of the token (`tokenId`), the current owner and seller of the token (`seller`), the price of the token (`minValue`) in Wei, and the address of the recipient (`onlySellTo`).
 If the recipient address is the zero address, then anyone can buy the token.
-Note that this function is a getter that directly access the structure, so it does not throw if the token `tokenId` does not exist, unlike all the other "For Sale" functions.
+Note that this function is a getter that directly accesses the structure, so it does not throw if the token `tokenId` does not exist, unlike the other "For Sale" functions.

 `marketBuyForSale(uint256 tokenId)`

 Enables a user to buy a token (identified by the ERC721 index `tokenId`) that is up for sale.
 If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any user can buy the token that is for sale.
 If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that user can buy the token that is for sale.
-Must send an amount of wei at least equal to the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) with the function call to complete the transaction.
+The purchaser must send an amount of wei at least equal to the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) with the function call to complete the transaction.

-#### Bid functions
+#### Bid Functions

 `marketDeclareBid(uint256 tokenId)`

 Enables a user to decalre a bid for a token (identified by the ERC721 index `tokenId`).
 The user must send the amount of the bid with the function call.
-If there is already a bid on the token (check `marketBidInfoByIndex(uint256 tokenId)`), the bid must be larger than `marketBidInfoByIndex(tokenId).value`, otherwise it throws.
-The previous bid is overwritten, and the amount of the previous bid is made available for withdraw through `marketWithdrawWei()`.
+If there is already a bid on the token (check `marketBidInfoByIndex(uint256 tokenId)`), the bid must be larger than `marketBidInfoByIndex(tokenId).value`, otherwise `marketDeclareBid(tokenId)` throws.
+Assuming it is larger, the previous bid is overwritten, and the amount of the previous bid is made available for withdraw through `marketWithdrawWei()`.

 `marketWithdrawBid(uint256 tokenId)`

-Enables a user to withdraw a bid on a token (identified by the ERC721 index `tokenId`) already made.
+Enables a user to remove a bid on a token (identified by the ERC721 index `tokenId`) already made.
 Only the bidder `marketBidInfoByIndex(tokenId).bidder` can call this function.
 The bid is NOT automatically refunded: the user must call `marketWithdrawWei()`.

 `marketAcceptBid(uint256 tokenId, uint256 minPrice)`

-Enables a token owner to accept a bid, and transfer the token (identified by the ERC721 index `tokenId`) to the bidder.
+Enables a token owner to accept a bid, and transfer the token (identified by the ERC721 index `tokenId`) to the bidder in exchange for the ether bid.
 Only the token owner can call this function.
 The parameter `minPrice` must be smaller than or equal to `marketBidInfoByIndex(tokenId).value`.
 After calling this functin, the bid is NOT automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.

 `marketBidInfoByIndex(uint256 tokenId)`

 Shows the "Bid" status of a specific token (identified by the ERC721 index `tokenId`).
-The structure `marketBidInfoByIndex(tokenId)` contains a boolean indicating whether or not a bid for the token exists (`hasBid`), the ERC721 index of the token (`tokenId`), the current bidder for the token (`bidder`), and the bid (`value`) in Wei.
-Note that this function is a getter that directly access the structure, so it does not throw if the token `tokenId` does not exist, unlike all the other "Bid" functions.
+The structure `marketBidInfoByIndex(tokenId)` contains a boolean indicating whether or not a bid for the token exists (`hasBid`), the ERC721 index of the token (`tokenId`), the current bidder for the token (`bidder`), and the bid in wei (`value`).
+Note that this function is a getter that directly access the structure, so it does not throw if the token `tokenId` does not exist, unlike the other "Bid" functions.

+#### Withdraw Functions

 `marketPendingWithdrawals(address holder)`